 Step 3.
 Use your statutory inspection right

-Connecticut is one of the few states that gives you a legal right to have a car checked by a mechanic of your choice before you buy, and the dealer cannot say no. On any car over about $5,000, or with more than 80,000 miles, paying your own mechanic $100 to $200 to inspect it first is the best money you can spend.
+Connecticut is one of the few states that gives you a legal right to have a car checked by a mechanic of your choice before you buy, and the dealer cannot say no. On any car over about $5,000, or with more than 80,000 miles, paying your own mechanic $200 to $300 for a thorough inspection first is the best money you can spend.
 Whatever the mechanic finds either gets fixed by the dealer before the sale or comes off the price.
 And if a Connecticut dealer refuses to let your mechanic look, that refusal breaks the law on its own and is a card worth holding.
 The statute behind this right is in the legal framework below.

 Step 4.
 Prepare for the finance office